alesr/dockernewbie/README.md

 ```

 2. Connect to the container using psql.

 Note that you don't need to have `psql` installed on your machine.

-The command with attach to the container and use `psql` from there.
+The command with attach to the container named `db` (docker compose service), and use `psql` from there.

 ```bash
 make psql-db
 ```

-Once connected you can create your own database manually or run a script to run sql migrations.
+Once connected, you can create your own database manually or run a script to run sql migrations.